DevJhonaN/DevJhonaN/README.md

 💼 Tools & Technologies I Use:

-- Java & Python (programming logic, back-end development, and small practical projects)
+- Java & Python (programming logic, back-end development, and small practical projects).
-- Node.js (building simple APIs and back-end systems in JavaScript)
+- Node.js (building simple APIs and back-end systems in JavaScript).
-- PostgreSQL / MySQL (queries, modeling, and data manipulation in relational databases)
+- PostgreSQL / MySQL (queries, modeling, and data manipulation in relational databases).
-- Kali Linux (operating system focused on security testing and vulnerability analysis)
+- Kali Linux (operating system focused on security testing and vulnerability analysis).
-- Wireshark & Nmap (tools for network traffic analysis and device mapping)
+- Wireshark & Nmap (tools for network traffic analysis and device mapping).
-- Burp Suite (basic web application security testing and vulnerability detection)
+- Burp Suite (basic web application security testing and vulnerability detection).
-- Git & GitHub (version control and project management)
+- Git & GitHub (version control and project management).
-- Linux (basic) (essential commands for system and server administration)
+- Linux (basic) (essential commands for system and server administration).

-  ✨ Sobre Mim
+ ✨ About Me

-- Apaixonado por cibersegurança e desenvolvimento back-end
+- Passionate about cybersecurity and back-end development.
-- Interesse em explorar projetos criativos e técnicos para evoluir como desenvolvedor e profissional
+- Interested in exploring creative and technical projects to grow as a developer and professional.
-- Foco em construir uma carreira sólida em back-end e cibersegurança
+- Focused on building a solid career in back-end and cybersecurity.
-- Acredito que a combinação de lógica, criatividade e segurança é essencial para criar soluções confiáveis e inovadoras
+- Believe that the combination of logic, creativity, and security is essential to create reliable and innovative solutions.